jjwils/ut_lh4_approvals/README.md

 numbers that are exact multiples of 5, or that contain 5, must print a string containing "Buzz" For example 10 -> "...Buzz..."
 For example 52 -> "...Buzz..."

+Use approvals testing to change your program complete the new requirement above.